shawnscoding/reactjs-crontab/README.md

 ## Important note

-- Note that Crontab is triggered only once per minute.
-The seconds that is triggered is different everytime you run your reactjs app.
-It varies from 0s to 59s.
-This is because we don't configure seconds.
+- Note that Crontab does not specify the second at which it runs the function.
+In other words, Ramdom second will be picked.
 Thus, don't be surprised if it doesn't run as soon as the time condition met.

 ## Breaking Changes in 4.0.0